WINCHESTER

 “many waters” to Mormon 6:4,

-near “the land of Cumorah” in the Finger Lakes region.
-Footnotes speculating on Sidon being the Magdalena River, and Zarahemla being a little south of Panama, are unscriptural,
+near “the land of Cumorah” in the Finger Lakes region of western NY.
+Footnotes speculating on Sidon being the Magdalena River, and Zarahemla

-and are asking for trouble.
+asking for loads of trouble.

-The reader of the 1879 edition
+Readers of the 1879 edition footnotes

-footnotes is left to supposed that either Limhi’s search party got
+are left to supposed that either Limhi’s search party got

 they had found its ruins in temperate North America near the Finger Lakes,

-or the prophet Ether packed the Jaredite record (that the search party found), all the way from the Finger
+or that the prophet Ether packed the Jaredite record (that the search party

 Lakes to another Jaredite